StevenBlack/vocab/readme.md

 ### kente
 A type of African cloth.
 Developed hundreds of years ago, kente cloth is a sign of royalty and wealth.
 Also spelled kinte.
-Pronounced KEHN-TAY.

 ### key grip